RAKWireless/wisblock-node-red/other/gpio/gpio-toggle-led/README.md

 sudo apt install libgpiod-dev
 ```

-If your Node-RED is deployed inside a container, you need to install `libgpiod-dev` inside container, please also check the [instruction](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/blob/dev/README-Docker/README.md) on install dependency inside container.
+If your Node-RED is deployed inside a container, you need to install `libgpiod-dev` inside container, please also check the [instruction](../../../README-Docker/README.md) on install dependency inside container.

 Now we need to install some nodes for the example flow.
 Browse to http://{host-ip}:1880 to access Node-Red's web interface.
-In this example, you need to install two nodes: [node-red-contrib-libgpiod](https://flows.nodered.org/node/node-red-contrib-libgpiod) and [node-red-contrib-pca9685](https://flows.nodered.org/node/node-red-contrib-pca9685).
+In this example, you need to install one node: [node-red-contrib-libgpiod](https://flows.nodered.org/node/node-red-contrib-libgpiod).

 Take `node-red-contrib-libgpiod` as an example.
 To install this node , go to the top right **Menu**, and then select **Manage palette**.
 In the **User Settings** page, you need to select **Install**, and search the key word **node-red-contrib-libgpiod**.
 Now you should be able to install this node.